bengrc/RaspberryPi_Kernel/README.md

 # RaspberryPi_Kernel
-A Rpi kernel for the embedded systems course.
+A Rpi kernel for the embedded systems course done with a Ubuntu 20.04 LTS virtual machine.

 ### Install required dependencies